ickerwx/tcpproxy/README.md

 ## TODO
 - [X] implement a way to pass parameters to modules
 - [X] implement logging (pre-/post modification)
-- [ ] make the process interactive by implementing some kind of editor module (will probably complicate matters with regard to timeouts)
+- [ ] make the process interactive by implementing some kind of editor module (will probably complicate matters with regard to timeouts, can be done for now by using the burp solution detailed above and modifying data inside burp)